Men’s Blazer with Jeans: How to Style It + Best Color Blazers for a Modern Look

 The navy blazer with jeans is the MVP of men’s smart-casual style.
 It works with virtually any wash of denim, especially dark or raw indigo.
 Throw it over a white Oxford shirt or a black tee, and you’re instantly sharper.

-navy blazer with jeans
+Men's casual navy blazers to wear with jeans

 This pairing feels both European and all-American, depending on how you accessorize it.
 Brown leather shoes?
 Go classic.
 White sneakers?
 More modern.